redwoodjs/redwoodjs-com-archive/docs/testing.md

 expect(result.floatingNumber).toEqual(7420440.088194787)
 ```

-In the above examples, we can see that using floats, it doesn't preserve the floating numbers whereas using decimals, it can preserve the number and it is easily used to match with the expected result.
+In the above examples, we can see expect doesn't preserve the floating numbers.
+Using decimals, the number is matched with the expected result.

+> For cases where using decimal is not optimal, see the [Jest Expect documentation](https://jestjs.io/docs/expect) for other options and methods.

 #### DateTime
-Primsa returns [DateTime](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#datetime) as ISO 8601-formatted strings.
+Prisma returns [DateTime](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#datetime) as ISO 8601-formatted strings.
 So, you can convert the date to ISO String in JavaScript:

 ```javascript{1}
 //  Output: '2021-10-15T19:40:33.000Z'